Skip to content

 Upsizing also has another benefit: larger homes tend to be newer homes.
 The size of homes built over the last 20 years has steadily increased.
 According to the U.S. Census Bureau, the median U.S. home built in 2021 was almost 2,300 square feet.
 Newer homes have significant benefits:

-• Cost of maintenance tends to be lower.
+• The cost of maintenance tends to be lower.

-• Builders construct newer homes to modern styles of living and they don’t require costly upgrades.
+• Builders construct newer homes with modern styles of living and they don’t require costly upgrades.

 Taking out a mortgage for a bigger home may impose an extra financial strain.
 Prompting consideration of whether your income can support it.